 When a full tin is ready, slowly drizzle egg mixture into each until just at top of cheese mixture.
 If the egg is going onto the tin instead of in the cheese, slow down and pour a little on each quiche.
 When you go back to fill it, the egg will be channeled to where it needs to go.
 When this step is finished, place a small amount of Parmesan on the top of each quiche and bake for about 15 minutes.

 Once the prep work is done, two people can really whip these out quickly.
 These are the perfect size for a party because they are only a couple of bites (or one really big one).
 If you are making them for a brunch, you might want to use regular muffin tins instead.
 These will be much easier to make and be a better individual serving.
 The most important part of this recipe is the ratio of milk to egg (4 eggs to 1 cup of milk).
 If you run short, you can always mix up more using this ratio.
 Or just double the recipe to start and make a larger quiche with the leftovers.
 Post your experiences and variations here!

 By Jess in Portland, OR

 These single serving quiches are perfect for a brunch party but can also be reheated for a quick breakfast.
 Vary the ingredients depending what you have in the fridge.
-I have done Greek, Italian and Mexican inspired quiches, as well as ones using traditional breakfast ingredients.
 They always turn out great.

 These mini quiches are great appetizers.
 They are so easy to make and are delicious.